juvs/s3-bucket-browser/README.md

     //Check this parameter in http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#getSignedUrl-property
     var AWS_SignedUrl_Expires = 900; //This is the default value for expires getSignedUrl (value in seconds, 15 mins set) var TITLE = 'S3 Bucket browser';

+	**Notes:** You can leave the `AccessKeyId` and `SecretAccessKey` as empty strings to avoid exposing AWS credentials publicly.
+	In this case the S3 Bucket Browser will prompt user for credentials via WEB form.

 3) Navigate to index.html and start browsing...

 ## Copyright and License